-Questions such as these are often answered in probabilistic terms using the exponential distribution.
+Questions such as these are frequently answered in probabilistic terms by using the exponential distribution.

-The exponential distribution is also related to the Poisson distribution.
-When the event can occur more than once and the time elapsed between two successive occurrences is exponentially distributed and independent of previous occurrences, the number of occurrences of the event within a given unit of time has a Poisson distribution (see the lecture entitled Poisson distribution for a more detailed explanation and an intuitive graphical representation of this fact).
+The exponential distribution is strictly related to the Poisson distribution.
+If 1) an event can occur more than once and 2) the time elapsed between two successive occurrences is exponentially distributed and independent of previous occurrences, then the number of occurrences of the event within a given unit of time has a Poisson distribution.
+We invite the reader to see the lecture on the Poisson distribution for a more detailed explanation and an intuitive graphical representation of this fact.

 Table of contents